Oliver Glasner: Eintracht Frankfurt

-In May 2021 Glasner signed a three-year deal until 30 June 2024 as head coach of Eintracht Frankfurt.
+In May 2021, Glasner signed a three-year deal until 30 June 2024 as head coach of Eintracht Frankfurt.
 The start at Frankfurt was challenging.
 Frankfurt appointed Axel Hellmann as the new chairman of the board, Markus Krösche succeeded Fredi Bobic as managing director for sport, Ben Manga replaced Bruno Hübner as sporting director and the team lost its top scorer, André Silva, to RB Leipzig.
 The team lost 2–0 in the first round of DFB-Pokal against third tier Waldhof Mannheim.
 Frankfurt were close to the relegation zone in November, managing to win only one league game during the first months – against Bayern Munich at the Allianz Arena.
-It was the first time after 21 years, and after 16 matches they did so.
+It was the first time after 21 years, and after 16 matches, that they did so.

 Between November and December, Frankfurt won six out of seven, and were placed sixth at the end of the first round of matches.
 The second half of the season was inconsistent and Frankfurt finished the league at 11th place.
-Their European campaign was successful, they advanced to the Europa League final, for the second time in the club's history (after 1980) – defeating Barcelona and West Ham United en route – and won the match 5–4 on penalties against Scottish club Rangers.
+Their European campaign, however, was successful.
+They advanced to the Europa League final for the second time in the club's history (after 1980), defeating Barcelona and West Ham United en route – and won the match 5–4 on penalties against Scottish club Rangers.
 Frankfurt stayed undefeated for 13 EL games, and qualified for the Champions League for the first time since 1960.

-The following season, Glasner led Frankfurt to second place in the Champions League group stage against Tottenham, Sporting and Marseille, but lost in the round of 16 against the subsequent Italian champions Napoli.
+The following season, Glasner led Frankfurt to second place in the Champions League group stage against Tottenham Hotspur, Sporting CP and Marseille, but lost in the round of 16 against the subsequent Italian champions Napoli.
 Though they were fourth at the halfway point, Frankfurt only finished seventh, winning two of their last three matches to secure qualification for the Europa Conference League.
 They also reached the DFB-Pokal final against RB Leipzig, but lost 2–0.
 Following a poor second half of the league season, Glasner left Frankfurt at the end of the 2022–23 season, one year earlier than his original contract.
 Dino Toppmöller was his successor.